Define Your Target: Know Your Employer — LifeSketch

 Your Target Statement

-Pull it all together into one clear, customer-focused sentence.
+Pull it all together into one clear, employer-focused sentence.
 This drives your resume, outreach, and interviews.

 This framework evolves as you learn more about your market.
 Update it after every informational interview, every job posting you read, and every conversation that shifts your thinking.
 The more specific it gets, the better your results.